2003100127/deephelicon/README.md

 2. **install DeepHelicon**

+    * To download a released package of DeepHelicon stable version in tab `releases`.

-    To obtain the latest version of DeepHelicon, do
+    * To obtain the latest version of DeepHelicon (download the prediction models in tab `releases`), do
     ```
     git clone https://github.com/2003100127/deeptmcon.git
     ```